codacy/docs/docs/organizations/managing-security-and-risk.md

 ### Activity history

-The **Activity history** graph shows weekly counts of open and closed findings over the past three months, overlaid over the overall open finding trend.
+The **Activity history** graph shows weekly counts of open and closed findings over the past three months, overlaid on the overall open finding trend.
+It complements the **Open findings history** graph with more information, such as the volume of findings addressed each week and a visual representation of the new/closed ratio.

 For a detailed view of the counts on a specific week, hover over the graph.